Views of the Hughenden Manor estate

 Hughenden Manor is a Grade I listed building.
 Benjamin Disraeli purchased the original stuccoed Georgian house and once he had the resources, he had the building completely remodelled in 1860-63 by Edward Buckton Lamb.
 The remodelling was undertaken with a view to updating it in a Gothic Revival style.
 The result was criticised at the time for being “sharp, angular and aggressive”.
 However, the gardens that Mary Anne Disraeli created help to soften its appearance.
 Mary Anne left diaries about her management of Hughenden, including the parterre garden.
 Her design shows an Italian influence, incorporating a pergola stretching the length of the house, enriched with classical statuary and urns from Florence and Venice.
 The National Trust has restored the gardens to reflect the taste and vision of its former owners, though sadly the iron pergola was lost to salvage during the war.

 Bear left then head gently downhill away from Hughenden Manor on a wide grassy path along the top of the slope, parallel to a line of trees on your right.
 To your left you will see further views across Hughenden Park.
 After 150 metres you will pass some gravestones on your right.
 These were erected by Coningsby, Disraeli's nephew, for his pet dogs.
 Head towards a wide metal gate at the right-hand corner of the park.
 Go through (or around) the wide gate, then follow the wide track on the other side of the wide gate as it curves right, away from Middle Lodge.
-Continue downhill until you meet a gate leading onto Coates Lane.
+Continue downhill, past various animal burrows on the right hand bank, until you meet a gate leading onto Coates Lane.

 Views from the D’Israeli Monument